 Enough Credit Or A Low Enough Balance, To Free Up Any One Card Through

-if you need more wiggle room.
+If necessary Ask For A Credit Line Increase On All Your Cards so you have more wiggle room.
 Or, apply for another credit card.

 Balance Off The Card With The Highest Interest Rate So It’s Now At Zero.

-Tell your other cards in advance the size of the transfer.
-The bigger it is, the more likely they’ll honor your request when you ask them to waive all fees.
-If the representative won’t do so, speak to a supervisor.
+Tell them in advance the size of the potential transfer.
+The bigger it is, the more likely they’ll honor your request.
+If the representative won’t waive the fees, speak to a supervisor.
 Remember: Everything is negotiable.
 And when it’s a high dollar amount, they stand to make big money on you anyway.
 Do the transfer regardless.

 Negotiate A Better

 Rate On The Card That Now Has A Zero Balance.
 Once your highest rate card is entirely debt-free, explain to them how

 you can't afford to keep a balance there unless they offer their lowest rate

 for balance transfers.
 Ignore low purchase rates.
 They’re irrelevant.

 Balance To This Card, Even If You Don’t Get a Better Rate.

 Negotiate For A Better Rate On The Second Card That You Just Now Removed the Debt From.
 This card may be far cheaper to use than the card you stacked your debt on.
 No matter.
 They have no way of knowing that.
 Your other interest rates are your secret.
 All they know is you had the power to transfer your debt elsewhere, and you did.
 To make money off you again means they'll have to make you a better offer.
 Note: To maximize your negotiating power, wait until their records confirm a zero balance.
 It may take up to ten days for this to occur.